-- 1078.2 Schools that are required to travel for wildcard and playoff games may apply for support through the BCSS Football Travel Grant, no later than February 1 in that academic year. - 1078.3 All Varsity and Junior Varsity teams from the Northern Region will participate in the AA regular season schedule, regardless of tiering number, and will be eligible for the AA playoffs. - 1078.4 BERTHING - 1078.4.1 AA BCSS Football Provincial Championship Playoff Berthing - The AA playoff consists of 12 teams - o The playoff teams will be determined by their placing in their conference based on regular season play
+- 1079.2 Schools that are required to travel for wildcard and playoff games may apply for support through the BCSS Football Travel Grant, no later than February 1 in that academic year. - 1079.3 All Varsity and Junior Varsity teams from the Northern Region will participate in the AA regular season schedule, regardless of tiering number, and will be eligible for the AA playoffs. - 1079.4 Only AAA teams are eligible for AAA post season, only AA teams are eligible for AA post-season, except for North Conference teams, which regardless of size will play in the AA playoffs.